d-smith/ml-speciality-notes/acloud.guru/09-implementation-and-operations.md

 Amazon Lex

-* Build conversational interfaces that can understand the intent and context for natural speech
+* Amazon Lex is a service for building conversational interfaces into any application using voice and text.
 * Example use: create a customer service chatbot to automatically handle routine requests

 Amazon Personalize

+* Amazon Personalize enables developers to build applications with the same machine learning (ML) technology used by Amazon.com for real-time personalized recommendations
 * Recommendation engine as a service based on demographic and behavioral data.
 * Example use: Provide potential upsell products at checkout during a web transaction.